Blog

 How to track the digital shelf graphic

-Digital shelf analytics is a key part of optimising the digital shelf.
-It allows you to do two things.
-Identify opportunities to improve the digital shelf.
-And to create benchmarks against which to measure the success of any changes.
+An effective digital shelf analytics process allows us to do two important things. (i) Identify opportunities to improve the digital shelf and (ii) create benchmarks against which to measure the success of any changes.

-Once you have identified any gaps in the digital shelf and got your benchmarks in place – you now have the data to create an actionable plan with which to win the digital shelf.
+Once you have identified any gaps in the digital shelf and got your benchmarks in place, using digital shelf analytics, you now have the data to create an actionable plan with which to win the digital shelf.

 What is the aim of a digital shelf analytics?

 The aim of a digital shelf analytics is to create a set of KPIs to track the different elements that make up the digital shelf.
-For example, content, price, visibility, ratings, and availability.
+These elements could include your products online content, price, visibility, ratings, and availability.

-These KPIs will give you a benchmark with which you can measure the success of any further optimisation.
+The implementation of KPIs at the start of your digital shelf optimisation journey will give you a benchmark with which you can measure the success of any further optimisation.
 As well as seeing where you are performing well and where you have room for growth.

 The key to this example is that the data drove an action that led to an increase in revenue.